Jordano700/PeptiDIA/README.md

 - Set up ground truth matching

 ### 2. 🎯 **Training Mode**
-- AI learns from your data
+- The machine learning models learn from your data
-- Shows training progress and results
+- Shows training progress and results in a visualize and interactive format

 ### 3. 🚀 **Inference Mode**
 - Apply trained models to find new peptides
-- Get results instantly
+- Get results rapdily
-- Download your discoveries
+- Download the results in a tabular format

-## That's it! 🎉

-The interface walks you through each step - no guessing needed!

 ## Command Line Interface (CLI) 💻